Angular bispectrum of matter number counts in cosmic structures: The angular bispectrum

 Similarly, the purely second-order contribution to the velocity reads

-The expressions of the kernels including relativistic effects in $\Lambda$CDM were calculated in Ref.~\cite{Villa:2015ppa}, and with early radiation in Ref.~\cite{Tram:2016cpy}.
+The expressions of the kernels including relativistic effects in $\Lambda$CDM were calculated by~\cite{Villa:2015ppa}, and with early radiation by~\cite{Tram:2016cpy}.
 We refer the reader to Appendix~\ref{app:Kernel} for the full expressions.
-To determine $b^{\delta_2}_{\ell_1\ell_2\ell_3}$ numerically, we first decompose the kernel into a sum of powers of $k_1$ such that
+To determine $b^{\delta_2}_{\ell_1\ell_2\ell_3}$ and $b^{\partial_r^2 v_2}_{\ell_1\ell_2\ell_3}$ numerically, we first decompose their kernels, simply denoted as $\mathcal K$, into a sum of powers of $k_1$ such that

-The first row of Eq.~\eqref{eq:kernel_decomp} is of a pure relativistic origin, the second row is a combination of Newtonian and relativistic terms, except for its last term which is purely Newtonian.
+The first row of Eq.\,\eqref{eq:kernel_decomp} is of a pure relativistic origin, the second row is a combination of Newtonian and relativistic terms, except for its last term which is purely Newtonian.
 The last row comes from the radiation term.
 Unfortunately, the radiation term has a nontrivial dependence in $k_1$.
-Hence, we use a FFTLog decomposition of the potential transfer function with coefficients called $c_p$ and frequency $\nu_p$, see Ref.~\cite{Simonovic:2017mhp}.
+Hence, we use a FFTLog decomposition of the potential transfer function with coefficients called $c_p$ and frequency $\nu_p$~\citep{Simonovic:2017mhp}.
 We refer the reader to Appendix~\ref{app:fftlog} for more details on the FFTLog method, and to Appendix~\ref{app:Kernel} for the expressions of the coefficients $f_{nm}$.
-This decomposition in powers of $k_1$ allows us to perform its integration analytically thanks to the following integral solutions \cite{DiDio:2015bua, DiDio:2018unb, Assassi:2017lea}
+This decomposition in powers of $k_1$ allows us to perform its integration analytically thanks to the following integral solutions \citep{DiDio:2015bua, DiDio:2018unb, Assassi:2017lea}

 where $n$ is an integer and $\nu$ can be any complex number, and where we have defined the two functions